 This is a search you can do on your own.
 I just typed, “Using the Nikon Z6 to shoot weddings.”
 My listing was on the first page, as you see here.

 When I write a blog, WordPress takes the title I give to the blog and makes it the title for the page.
 So when You look at this blog in your browser tab, you should see the blog’s name in the account.

 When you post photos, WordPress asks for Alternative Text to show if someone has graphics turned off and then the text will tell them what that photo is about.
 Also it helps when people search they may find the photo due to the Alternate Text you have associated with that photo.

 Meta can help you improve the user experience and the display of your business information.

-Here we are on Part 3 and nothing has really been done.
+Here we are on Part 3, and nothing has been done.
 We are still in the kitchen.
 We are preparing for the meal to be served.
-You may want to think of it like getting all the ingredients ready to make a dish, casserole or baked cake.
+You may think of it as preparing all ingredients to make a dish, casserole, or baked cake.

-If you skip this step you will most likely serve something that is missing an ingredient.
+If you skip this step, you will likely serve something missing an ingredient.
 You don’t want to mislabel the salt and sugar.
-They look the same, but taste quite differently.
+They look the same but taste pretty differently.